sparrowcode/UIKitExtension/README.md

     <img align="left" src="https://github.com/ivanvorobei/NativeUIKit/blob/main/Assets/Readme/Elements/NativeAvatarView.svg"/>
 </a>

 Avatar view is container with 3 buttons - placeholder, avatar and indicator.
 For change avatar set `avatarAppearance`.
-For shor or hide edit button set `isEditable`.
+For show or hide edit button set `isEditable`.

+Layout availbe by size to fit for content.
+In this case change placeholder size to valid SFSymbol for have correct fit.
+By default font side is 80 point.
+Or you can set fixed frame and ignore fitting size.

 ```swift
 let avatarView = NativeAvatarView()